odtheking/MyHealth/README.md

 * **Offline access:** View your records anytime, anywhere, even without an internet connection.
 * **Powerful search and filter options:** Find specific information quickly and easily.
 * **Export and import capabilities:** Share your data with other apps or platforms.
-* **Regular updates:** We're constantly adding new features and improvements to enhance your experience.
+* **Regular updates:** We're constantly adding new features and improvements to enhance your

-**Download MyHealth today and experience the freedom of organized medical care!**

 **License:**